vinegarhq/vinegarhq.github.io/src/Sober/Installation.md

 ## Post-Install

-You can configure Sober to do things like bringing back the old 'oof' sound, or enabling server location indicators.
+You can configure Sober to do things like changing the death sound, or enabling server location indicators.
 See our [configuration docs](../Configuration/index.md) for more info.

 ## Uninstalling Sober
 To uninstall Sober, run the following command in your terminal: